 Elvis & Kresse

-Elvis & Kresse create bags and accessories by re-engineering seemingly useless wastes, including decommissioned firehose, and combining them with traditional craftsmanship.
+Elvis & Kresse create stylish bags and accessories by re-engineering seemingly useless waste materials, including decommissioned firehose, and combining them with traditional craftsmanship.

 You can read more about Elvis & Kresse on the Style page: Where my clothes come from – No. 3